-We first met Donald in 2016 when PCV made a small loan to DAD Services.
+We first met Donald in 2016 when Pacific Community Ventures (PCV) made a small loan to DAD Services.
 That funding helped make the company bankable, and shortly after Donald secured a line of credit from Bank of the West.
 DAD Services has also taken full advantage of PCV’s free Business Advising program, which pairs small business owners with pro-bono business advisors.
-Since joining the Business Advising program in 2016, Donald has been paired with a total of three advisors receiving mentorship in budgeting, financial forecasting, and HR.
+Since joining the Business Advising program in 2016, Donald has been paired with a total of three advisors receiving mentorship in budgeting, financial forecasting, and human resources.

 DAD Services is also a participant in PCV’s Good Jobs, Good Business toolkit launch pilot program, an initiative to provide business owners with the resources they need to offer quality jobs.
 DAD Services has been working on implementing the toolkit with pro-bono advisor Jennifer Levy, a retired Partner at Rockwood Capital, LLC.
 Jennifer has nearly three decades of professional and managerial experience, including growing teams, which has made her an invaluable resource for the DAD Services team as they set out to think through which area of the toolkit they wanted to tackle.